gtLee91/educational_recommendation_system/README.md

 1. MySQL Installation: First, you need to install the MySQL Database Management System.
 You can download it from the official website of MySQL (https://dev.mysql.com/downloads/).
 After installation, start the MySQL server.

 2. Database Creation: Connect to the MySQL server and create a database.
-Typically, you can perform this task using GUI tools like MySQL Workbench.
+Typically, you can perform this task using GUI tools like MySQL Workbench.<br>
 ![MySQL connection](images/setup1.png)

-3. click the 'Data import/Restore' in the Administration window
+3. click the 'Data import/Restore' in the Administration window.<br>
 ![MySQL Data import](images/setup2.png)

-4. Select 'Import from Self-Contained File' option and select SQL file
+4. Select 'Import from Self-Contained File' option and select SQL file.<br>
 ![MySQL Data import](images/setup3.png)

-5. Select schema from 'Default Target Scheme'; if there is no existing Scheme, click the 'new' button to create a new schema.
+5. Select schema from 'Default Target Scheme'; if there is no existing Scheme, click the 'new' button to create a new schema.<br>
 ![MySQL Data import](images/setup4.png)

-6. Finally, click the 'start import' button
+6. Finally, click the 'start import' button.<br>
 ![MySQL Data import](images/setup5.png)

 ![MySQL Data import](images/setup6.png)